basiru27/github-chapter-2-sandbox/README.md

-'# Welcome to this awesome project!'
+# Welcome to this awesome project!